docker/docs/docker-for-windows/faqs.md

 ## How do I uninstall Docker Toolbox?

-Now that you have Docker Desktop, you might decide that you do not need Toolbox anymore.
+Now that you have Docker Desktop, you might decide that you do not need the legacy Docker Toolbox anymore.
 For details on how to perform a clean uninstall of Toolbox on Windows, see [How to uninstall Toolbox](/toolbox/toolbox_install_windows#how-to-uninstall-toolbox) in the Toolbox Windows topics.